 Bitcoin mining and hashing race:

-Hashing power in Bitcoin Industry has expanded exponentially each year in accordance with the availability of Bitcoins.
-The growth in Bitcoins and the miners has resulted in exponential increase in the total hashing power per second across the network.
-So, since the hashing power used to mine Bitcoin has increased at such rapid rate the difficulty has also risen to match it.
+Hashing power in Bitcoin Blockchain Industry has expanded exponentially each year in accordance with the availability of Bitcoins.
+The growth in Bitcoins and the miners have resulted in an exponential increase in the total hashing power per second across the network.
+So, since the hashing power used to mine Bitcoin has increased at such a rapid rate the difficulty has also risen to match it.

 Difficulty in Targeting:

-The mining pool sets low difficulty target for earning shares in order to enable the solo miners to mine, usually more than 1000 times easier than the Bitcoin network’s difficulty.
-When a new block is mined by anyone in the pool, the earned reward is shared by all the miners in the pool according to the number of shared contributed by each miner which is determined using Proof of work algorithm.
+The mining pool sets a low-difficulty target for earning shares in order to enable the solo miners to mine, usually more than 1000 times easier than the Bitcoin network’s difficulty.
+When a new block is mined by anyone in the pool, the earned reward is shared by all the miners in the pool according to the number of shared contributions by each miner which is determined using the Proof of work algorithm.

 Types of mining Pool